NanoPenguin/smartBlinds/README.md

 # smartBlinds
 First year project for electrical engineering at KTH.
-A smart blinds capable of tilting and moving up/down.
+A smart blind capable of tilting and moving up/down.

 Team members:
 Linus Backlund